nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2019-4-26

+2:10pm: We have a problem at Henry hub affecting Rivington, Ave A, 7th St and Ave D hubs downtown Manhattan.
+Looking into this now.

 2019-4-24

 12:10am: There was an 8 minute downtime due to an internet exchange problem.
 Back to normal now.